 Three draws and a loss have seen them slide out of the automatic promotion places and into the chasing pack, making Friday a must-win fixture for the visitors.

-We have put together an Opposition Guide to give you all the information you need to know about our 18th league opponent of the season.
+We have put together an Opposition Guide to give you all the information you need to know about the opponents in our 42nd league encounter of the season.

 ONES TO WATCH

 Rovers’ timeless captain has started every one of their 41 games this season.

 At 40 years old, Clarke has been arguably the Birkenhead side's player of the season and is a key part of the division's third-tightest defence.

 With four goals to his name, Clarke has been active at both ends of the park this season as he closes in on 1,000 professional appearances.